kskovpen/combine2pyhf/README.md

 # combine2pyhf

-Bi-directional conversion between combine and pyhf and statistical tests to evalute the performance of the same input model in both tools.
+Bi-directional conversion between combine and pyhf with statistical tests to evalute the performance of the same input model in both tools.